eadpucv/pix/pages/icons.md

 ---

 <h3><span>Font Name:</span> PiX <small>(Version {{ site.pixver }} — Glyphs:&nbsp;128)</small></h3>
 <p>This font family is designed specially for representing the actions and processes involved in the flow of user experience.
-Different categories work as standalone icons or as a part of a more complex symbol.
-The complete list is <a href="https://docs.google.com/spreadsheets/d/18SfIEgUig5TVLkM9E1Qb9QyPn05qsCFxO5wHwdc5z-c/edit?usp=sharing">here</a>.</p>
+Different categories work as standalone icons or as a part of a more complex symbol./p>

 <h4 id='meta'>PiX Meta Elements</h4>
 <p>These icons serve testing purposes, for alignment and stacking.
 The final deploy of the app will exclude most of them.</p>